microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/device-list-memberof.md

 ## <a name="examples"></a>Exemplos

-### <a name="example-1-get-groups-that-the-device-is-a-direct-member-of"></a>Exemplo 1: Obter grupos de que o dispositivo é um membro direto
+### <a name="example-1-get-groups-that-the-device-is-a-direct-member-of"></a>Exemplo 1: Obter grupos dos qual o dispositivo é membro direto

 #### <a name="request"></a>Solicitação